cezarpauna/TestRepoCreation/README.md

 # Local Coffee Shop

-Welcome to our Local Coffee Shop!
+Welcome to the Local Coffee Shop!
+This is a simple React app showcasing our delicious menu and vibrant atmosphere.

-We serve the best coffee in town, made with love and precision.
+## Features
+- Display the menu items
+- Stylish presentation to engage users

-## Our Menu
+## Menu
 - Espresso
 - Latte
 - Cappuccino
 - Cold Brew
 - Pastries

-Feel free to visit us for a warm cup of coffee and a cozy atmosphere!
+## Getting Started
+To run this application locally:
+1. Clone the repository: `git clone https://github.com/cezarpauna/TestRepoCreation.git`
+2. Navigate to the project directory: `cd TestRepoCreation`
+3. Install dependencies: `npm install`
+4. Start the application: `npm start`

+Enjoy your coffee! ☕